-9.11 Online Safety
+9.10 Online Safety

-At Open Academy we recognise that it is more important than ever that we provide a safe environment for pupils including online.
+At the Academy we recognise that it is more important than ever that we provide a safe environment for pupils including online.
 We will continue to ensure that appropriate filters and monitoring systems are in place to protect children when they are online via our IT systems and/or recommended resources.

 The safety of pupils when they are asked to work online is of paramount importance.
 The same principles as set out our staff code of conduct must be applied to all online teaching.
-All staff should ensure that they have read the staff code of conduct, associated safer working practice guidance and DfE guidance 'Safeguarding and remote Trust Safeguarding Policy August 2020 education during coronavirus (COVID-19)' and are clear about the acceptable use of technologies, staff pupil/student relationships and communication including the use of social media.
+All staff should ensure that they have read the staff code of conduct, associated safer working practice guidance and are clear about the acceptable use of technologies, staff pupil/student relationships and communication including the use of social media.
 We will ensure any use of online learning tools and systems is in line with privacy and data protection/GDPR requirements.